- 1. What is the concessional cap for the 2018/2019 financial year?

 - 3. If I don’t use my full concessional cap in a year, can I add the unused amount to the following year’s cap?

-- 4. What is the catch-up concessional contributions rule?
+- 4. What are the catch-up concessional contributions rules?

 - 5. I heard that the catch-up contributions rules are linked to how much super you have.
 Is that true?